berlinonline/jinjardf/doc/rdf_filters.md

 ```
 {% endraw %}

-In this case, the function's `environment` parameter was passed by the `@pass_environment` decorator,
+In this case, the function's `environment` parameter was passed by the `pass_environment` decorator,
 `node` from the template is passed as the `subject` parameter, and `RDFS.label`, `'en'` and `true` are
 passed as the function's remaining three parameters `predicate`, `language` and `unique`.